 President also conferred with community leaders, elders, and the youth in the city regarding

-aggressive actions, the complete normalcy of the region will be ensured soon and she called on
+actions, the complete normalcy of the region will be ensured soon and she called on Ethiopians to

 The Minister of Peace, Muferihat Kamil, the Executive Director of the World Food Programme, David